Local Government Elections

 If the candidate you have marked as your first preference in the Town or Rural Ward elections is elected as Shire President, your vote will be included in the count for your next preferred candidate on the ballot.

-Yes – provided you claim enrolment by completing and returning Electoral Form 2 by the closing date.
+Yes – provided you claim enrolment by completing and returning a relevant Owner and Occupier Enrolment Form by the closing date.

-NOTE: Once you have already made a claim on Electoral Form 2, you do not need to re-apply for future years.
+NOTE: Once you have made a claim, you do not need to re-apply for future years unless your claim expires.

 If a property is owned by a company, are Directors eligible to vote on the company's behalf?

 Yes – provided the company, which owns or occupies rateable property within the electorate, nominates a director or other person to vote on its behalf.
-That person (or up to 2 persons nominated) must complete Electoral Form 2 to claim enrolment.
+That person (or up to 2 persons nominated) must complete a relevant Owner and Occupier Enrolment Form to claim enrolment.

 Do I have to be a ratepayer to vote at Council Elections?

 No – anyone who is listed on the current State Electoral roll may vote at local government elections in the ward where their address is situated.
 If you are registered on the electoral roll in another local government district you are still eligible to vote so long as you are registered as an occupier of an Esperance property.
-In this case you are required to complete Electoral Form 2.
+In this case you are required to complete a relevant Owner and Occupier Enrolment Form.

 How long is my enrolment on the Council's Owners & Occupiers Roll valid?